istarhorse/istarhorse.github.io/data-removal-request-instructions.md

-# Mans Calendar App - User Data Deletion Request
+# Mans Calendar App Data Deletion Instructions

-To request the deletion of your user data from the Mans Calendar app, please follow these steps:
+To delete your data in the Mans Calendar app, follow these steps:

-1. **Email Address**: Ensure you are using the same email address that you used to log in to the Mans Calendar app.

-2. **Compose an Email**: Open your email client and compose a new email.
+1. **Open the App**: Locate the Mans Calendar app on your device and tap to open it.

+2. **Login with Your Account**: If you haven't already logged in, login with our Google or Apple account.

-3. **Recipient**: Address the email to `igor.starodynov@gmail.com`.
+3. **Access the Settings Menu**:

-4. **Subject**: In the subject line of the email, please type the following: Mans Calendar - Delete User Data Request

-5. **Email Body**: The body of the email can remain empty.
-There is no need to include any additional information or text.
+   - In the app's main interface, look for the "Settings" in the bottom navigation bar.
+   - Tap on the "Settings" icon to access the settings menu.

+4. **Scroll Down**:
-6. **Send the Email**: Once you have filled in the subject line, simply send the email to `igor.starodynov@gmail.com`.
+   - Once you are in the settings menu, scroll down the page to view additional options.

-7. **Confirmation**: After sending the email, you should receive a confirmation from the Mans Calendar app support team that your data deletion request has been received.
-Please allow some time for them to process your request.
+5. **Delete User and Data**:
+   - Locate and tap on the "Delete User and Data" option.
+This action will initiate the data deletion process.

+6. **Follow On-Screen Prompts**:
+   - The app will present you with on-screen questions and actions to confirm your intention to delete your data.
+   - Read each question or instruction carefully and follow the prompts accordingly.

+7. **Confirm Deletion**:
+   - At some point during the process, you will likely be asked to confirm your decision to delete your user account and data.
+Ensure that you are certain about this action before proceeding.

+8. **Completion**:
+   - Once you have successfully completed the required steps and confirmed the deletion, the app will process your request, and your user account and data will be deleted.

-Please note that by requesting the deletion of your user data, you may lose access to any personalized information or settings associated with your account.
-Make sure to back up any important data before proceeding with this request.
+Please note that deleting your user account and data is irreversible, and all your information associated with the Mans Calendar app will be permanently removed.
+Make sure to back up any data you want to keep before initiating the deletion process.

-For any further questions or assistance, you can contact Mans Calendar app support through the same email address provided above.

-Thank you for using the Mans Calendar app, and we appreciate your understanding of our data deletion process.
+If you have any questions or encounter issues during the deletion process, you can refer to the app's support resources or contact their customer support for assistance.